diego0020/braviz-app/doc/faq.md

 ### Images

+Most image manipulation tasks are carried out using the image tab of the left frame.

 #### How do I change the Image *slice*

-> Use the slice box or the slider in the image tab.
+> Use the slice box or the slider in the Image tab.
 Alternatively hold the middle mouse button over the image and move the mouse.

 #### How do I change the current Image?

->
+> Use the modality box in the Image tab.

 #### How do I *hide* the Image?

+> Select None in the modality box of the image tab.

 #### How do I change the *orientation* of the Image ?

+> Use the Orientation box in the image tab.
+Notice the camera will not move when changing the orientation, so you will probably have to move it in order to get a good view of the new image.

 ### Segmented Structures